jairoxyz/script.module.streamlink_matrix/README.md

-# [Streamlink][streamlink-website] for Kodi
+# [Streamlink][streamlink-website] for Kodi Matrix

-Streamlink repacked for Kodi.
+Streamlink repacked for Kodi Matrix.

-Installation: clone repo, change dependencies in addon.xml to the correct Kodi version, make a zip file and get dependencies from [here].
+Installation: clone repo, make a zip file and get dependencies from [here].
 There are also some ready to install zips under [there].